joscha999/PlanspielWeb/README.md

 # PlanspielWeb

-A complementary system used to run and evaluate a "Planspiel" (economical simulation) as a University course, using the game Rise Of Industry as the front end.
+A complementary system used to run and evaluate a game-based university course, using the computer game Rise Of Industry as the front end.

 See https://github.com/joscha999/ROIData for the Modification used to control Rise Of Industry.